If your child has glue ear, it means there is fluid in the space behind the ear drum. The main symptom of glue ear is reduced hearing.

-If glue ear lasts more than 3 months, or your child gets glue ear often or their hearing is affected, grommets may be considered by your doctor.
+If glue ear lasts more than 3 months, reoccurs often or affects hearing, grommets may help.
 Grommets are small plastic tubes that are put into the eardrum to let air back into the middle ear.
 This is done in hospital.
 Once the air can get back into the middle ear, hearing usually returns to normal.

 Hearing loss over a long period can cause problems in your child’s development of speech and language skills.
 If your child seems to be getting worse or develops other symptoms, take them back to the doctor.

 How can I help my child with glue ear?